Particular/Workshop/README.md

 If the answer to your question is not listed here, consult your on-site trainer.

+### How can I clear the orders list?

+The simplest method is to delete all databases, which will be automatically created by LiteDb.

+The databases are individual files that are located in a `.db` folder under the solution folder.
+The entire folder can be deleted.

+### How can I clear all messages?

+The exercises use the LearningTransport and LearningPersistance.
+Delete the entire `.learningtransport` under the solution folder.

+### How can I see what's inside each database?

+You can download [LiteDb Studio](https://github.com/mbdavid/LiteDB.Studio/releases) and open each database individually.
+The database files are stored in a `.db` folder in the root of each exercise its solution folder.

+**NOTE**: If you open a database, open it as *'shared'* as otherwise LiteDb Studio will lock the database and your exercises won't work anymore.

 ### How can I test if the different HTTP API are working?

 Sometimes there are issues in the API.
 Because of the CompositionGateway it might not be directly clear what the problem is.